casaletto/alby.cxxnuget/README.md

-This repo just builds a very simple C++ static library, versions it, and packages it, using git actions and github nuget packages.
+This repo just builds a very simple C++ static library, versions it, and packages it, using github actions and github nuget packages.

 It will be consumed by another C++ repo that I will soon write.